What does the future hold for telehealth? Q&A with medical experts

 As healthcare leaders define the future of telehealth, three Philips medical leaders weigh in on the opportunities and challenges that lie ahead

 In the face of COVID-19, communities across the globe quickly adopted telehealth as a safe, convenient care delivery model.
 Clinician acceptance grew exponentially as the home became a new base for care.
-As we approach the end of a tumultuous year, healthcare leaders look toward finding stable ground and cementing telehealth for years to come.
+As the pandemic continues to disrupt the way care is delivered, healthcare leaders look toward finding stable ground and cementing telehealth for years to come.
 To help guide this process, three Philips medical leaders weighed in on both the opportunities and challenges ahead for telehealth’s long-term sustainability – Huiling Zhang, Chief Medical Officer of Connected Care, Cindy Gaines, Clinical Transformation Leader of Connected Care, and Adam Seiver, Medical Leader for Therapeutic Care and Hospital Respiratory Care.
 The resounding sentiment?
 For telehealth to last, it will take a clinical transformation – workflows need to be reconfigured, the industry will collaborate in new ways, and providers must continuously adapt to shifting dynamics and ways of working.

 Q1: Telehealth use skyrocketed during the pandemic.
 In your eyes, what is the main obstacle to its long-term adoption?